 Let’s say your list ends up with one of the spam traps on your list.
 Now what?

 On the extreme side, a security organization or an ISP can block the IP from which your emails are coming.

 “But can’t I just grow my subscriber list and drown out the rest of the spam traps?
 Sure, one spam trap on 5 million email addresses is not so bad,” you may say.

 Well, sad to say, the ISPs or organizations running the spam traps may not know that you are sending to 5 million or just 5 recipients.
 As a matter of fact, they don’t care.

-Other things that can happen when you hit a spam trap include damaged reputation (which consequently leads to an increase in bounce rate and decrease in deliverability), your sending domain will be blocklisted by the ISPs, or delivery of your email to a certain ISP will be affected.
+Other things that can happen when you hit a spam trap include a damaged reputation (which consequently leads to an increase in bounce rate and decrease in deliverability), your sending domain being blocklisted by the ISPs, or delivery of your email to a certain ISP.

 That’s why your solution is not just to find and delete the spam trap from your list.
-Here are some things you can do to keep your list free of spam traps.
+Here are some things you can do to keep your list free from spam traps.

 1. Use Double Opt-In Confirmation